pocomane/brewed-in-the-apocalypse/bita.md

   protagonist what ey wanted by eir action, if the situation is not evolved enough, also other opportunities may be added.

+When this move is triggered by another one, the latter may provide alternative outcome texts that may be used instead of the one just shown; the ones in this section are used as fallback only when missing in the other move.
+An exception is the failure outcome, for which BOTH the texts are always performed.

+TODO : remove the exception for the failure, and explicitely write in the failure text of each move that the scenarist will do a __Make the worst happen__ ?

 Twist option list:

-- The scenarist does __Describe the scene__ , without giving to the protagonist
+- The scenarist does __Describe the scene__ , without what the protagonist
-  what ey want from eir action but something else good.
+  exactly want, but still something else good, e.g. only part of the goal may be reached.
+When triggered by another move with a failure text, it is executed executed before the __Describe the scene__.
 - What the success text demands is done, then the scenarist does a __Tell imminent troubles__.
 - The scenarist asks to the protagonist if it is ok to execute the success